Have questions? Here are the answers to some questions we hear often.

 If you want to take a class and a particular day or time works best for you, tell us!
 Could you drop us a note and let us know which class you’re interested in and what days and times work for you?
 If people want an evening intermediate or a Saturday afternoon CGC, we’ll schedule one.
-We’re here to train and have fun with dogs, so if there’s anything we can do, contact us!

 The cookies available in classes, what are they?

 For anyone who hasn’t been to a class yet, we have jars of homemade dog cookies at each class.
 They are there for students to grab a handful when teaching or working their dog.
 You’re welcome to bring treats if your dog likes any in particular, though most dogs simply go nuts for our cookies!
 We frequently get asked what they are.

 The cookies are homemade for us by Jill Gibbs, which is why they’re called jillcookies!
 She lives in Montana and makes dog cookies in her home kitchen in her spare time, using human grade ingredients from her grocery store.
 Jill has a variety of flavors, many are grain-free, and all of them are delicious.
 She mixes the dough, rolls them out, and then either cuts them into large shaped cookies or small square “training treats.”
 They are baked, then dehydrated so they last longer.